andyvorld/LGSTrayBattery/readme.md

 - MX Vertical
 - G703 Lightspeed Wireless

+## How to Build project
+Run `prepare_project.bat` to generate the C++ Visual studio project that can be linked with the C# project.

+Open the `LGSTrayNative_cpp_src` folder in Visual studio to modify the low level C++ libraries directly.

 ## Acknowledgements
 This project began as a task with me messing around with my mouse for battery tracking.